 Let’s do something different here.
 Look for relevant sites on your niche, get their contact details, and send them a pitch email.
-Most sites will be willing to accept guest posts even if they’ve not publicly state it.
+Most sites will be willing to accept guest posts even if they’ve not publicly stated them.

 If you think top sites might not accept your guest post, try to think about it like this.
 Why would a site reject a well-written epic content that has huge potential to rank on search engines and attract quality traffic?

 Come on guys, they won’t simply reject your content.

 Look for sites within your niche.
 They can even be your competitor but offering products and services that are not identical to yours.
 This will help you leverage their traffic as well.

 You have to do manual research to find the right sites or you can use tools like Ahrefs that can help you find sites that publish content on a specific topic.

 I’m not a fan of Ahrefs though for certain research and analysis, Ahrefs tend to perform better than SEMRush.

 Once you get the list of potential sites, you just need to reach them out as you reach out to sites accepting guest posts and persuade them to publish your content.